 Mümsik is the name for the characters I draw.
 The style is my creation, which I developed over a couple of years.
-The idea of the name came originally from my father.
+The idea of the name originally came from my father.
 Nowadays it means something cool, something special.

-During the last years, I also attended an Art School, besides my regular school lessons.
-There I spent three to four hours per day and studied Painting, Drawing, History of Art and Sculpture.
+During the last years, I also attended an Art School besides my regular school lessons.
+There, I spent three to four hours per day and studied Painting, Drawing, History of Art and Sculpture.
 The Curriculum there is more conservative - unfortunately, iPads weren't part of it.

 To create digital sketches and drawings isn't common.
 However, for me, it's easier than to draw manually.

-Mostly people from the street or people I know, animals and nature inspire me.
+Mostly people from the street or people I know.
+Animals and nature inspire me.

-verage.
+To draw one Mümsik takes me four to five hours on average.
 But since I'm a perfectionist, it can also take a few months.
 For more difficult Mümsiks I usually sketch by hand first and then draw it on my iPad.

 New technologies can make people's lives more convenient and easy.
 It can support them in their daily routine as well as in their professional lives.
-So yes, Digitalisation matters in many ways.
+So yes, digitalisation matters in many ways.

 I live in a small town, where everything still runs the old way.
 In school, we have a subject called Computing.
 There we work on computers to learn the basics.
 I think there should be more digital education in Russia to prepare ourselves adequately for the future.

-presentations in school.
+I think it would be interesting.
+I'm already using my iPad to prepare my presentations in school.
 I would love to use it more during the lessons and gain even more skills.